Pylons/pyramid/docs/narr/configuration.rst

 Experienced Python programmers may find the "imperative" configuration mechanism fits the way they already do things.
-This is the configuration mode in which developers cede the least amount of control to the framework.
+This is the configuration mode in which a developer cedes the least amount of control to the framework.
 It is often the easiest configuration mode to understand.